MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/02a-generative-ai.md

    )
    print(f"Response output:\n{response.output_text}")
     ```

+    This code uses the **Open AI Responses** API with Entra ID authentication.
+Since the agent is published in its own production endpoint, there's no need to connect to the Foundry project using the **Azure.AI.Projects** library or to specify agent details in the **responses.create** method call.

 1. Replace the **YOUR_AGENT_ENDPOINT** placeholder with the Responses API endpoint for your agent (copied from the published agent details in the Foundry portal).
 1. Save the changes to the **expenses-client.py** code file (CTRL+S).